-In 1981 the SDB School was founded in Lalitpur, Kathmandu (Nepal) with the aim to help poor and underprivileged children of the area to get a school education.
-The school is named after Sahid Dharma Bakta, a martyr who committed himself to education, democracy and human rights.
+In 1981 the SDB School was founded in the district Lalitpur, Kathmandu (Nepal) with the aim to help poor and underprivileged children of the area to get a school education.
+The school is named after Shahid Dharma Bhakta, a martyr who committed himself to education, democracy and human rights.
 During many journeys in Nepal I have felt a growing desire to do something for the people of this country.
 Concretely I wanted to make it possible that children from poor families will get a good education.

 I have been deeply affected by the enormous earthquake on April 25 and I feel a strong emotional link with Nepal and its charming people.
 Fortunately none of our children was hurt.
 However the family houses were partly damaged or collapsed at all.
 For this reason I started a project together with Anupendra Acharya so as to provide the most affected families with tents, blankets, food, gas, cooking gear etc. Some of the money was used to repair the biggest damages in the school building.